ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

 To be able to run on Openshift, the APP_FILE environment variable has to be set to ScoringApp.py.
 This can be done in the `environment` file under the `.s2i ` folder.

+The scoring service has no API exposed to the external world, so we do not need to create a `Route` or ingress.

 See the [integration test](#integration-tests) section to see a demonstration of the solution end to end.